 Since the guidebook was published Clyde Coastguard has closed.
 Now almost all the area through which the Trail travels is covered by Stornoway Coastguard (Tel: 01851 702013/4).
 Only the extreme south of the Trail, from the start to around the Crinnan area, is covered by Belfast Coastguard (Tel: 02891 463933).

-Argyll and Bute Council like its neighbour Highland Council have introduced parking charges in many places which were free when the guidebook was written.
-For example, long term parking in Oban is now difficult to find.
-It might soon go the same way in Mallaig.
-As the trail was based around nodal points like these it makes vehicle shuttles increasingly difficult, so please research the options carefully and ensure your informtaion is up to date.
+Argyll and Bute Council and its neighbour Highland Council have introduced parking charges (or plan to) in places which were free when the guidebook was written, most significantly in Oban and Mallaig.
+Because the trail was based around nodal points like these it complicates the vehicle shuttles.
+Please research options carefully and ensure your information is up to date.
+This is my understanding in early 2020: